Lathrecista asiatica: Description and habitat

 It is a medium-sized dragonfly with brown-capped grey eyes and blood red tail.
 Its thorax is copper brown with a pair of narrow parallel yellow stripes on dorsal side and yellow with stripes on the sides.
 Segments 1 and 2 of the abdomen have broad lateral stripes and a fine mid-dorsal stripe.
 Segments 3 to 8 are bright crimson-red with apical sutures narrowly black.
 Segments 9 and 10 are black.
 Anal appendages are black.
 The abdomen of the female is brown.

 It breeds in marshes associated with ponds and streams.

+Etymology

+The genus name Lathrecista is derived from the Greek λαθραῖος (lathraios, "clandestine" or "hidden") and κίστη (kistē, "basket"), referring to the inconspicuous male appendages.

+The species name asiatica is derived from the Latin asiaticus ("Asian" or "of Asia").
+The original specimens of the species were collected in India.